0xIbra/linux-tower-gpt-embeddings/README.md

 **Linux Tower** is a web interface designed for server application management and monitoring, focusing on applications such as Apache, NGINX, and Certbot.
 It provides features like application monitoring, alerting, and custom log alerts.

-This project is a work-in-progress and serves as an experiment for context injection with GPT and code embeddings.
-The goal is to use GPT to develop the remaining features of the project.

 ## Technologies

 Linux Tower is built using: